Extra 11% OFF over £99 | Extra 14% OFF over £149

 Accent lighting

-Accent lighting is used to precisely illuminate specific product areas or individual goods, for example the sausage and cheese counter or a display area for the current bestseller in bookshops.\ This aspect of the shop lighting directs the visitor's perception.
+Accent lighting is used to precisely illuminate specific product areas or individual goods, for example the sausage and cheese counter or a display area for the current bestseller in bookshops.
+This aspect of the shop lighting directs the visitor's perception.
 These include:

-• spotlight
+• Recessed spotlight

 Shop window lighting